szczyglis-dev/py-gpt/docs/source/plugins.rst

 Vision model used by the Image (vision) data loader when API mode is active. *Default:* ``gpt-4o``

-Audio/video transcription is configured separately in the ``Audio Input`` plugin and uses the provider selected there.
+Audio/video transcription is configured separately in the ``Audio input`` plugin and uses the provider selected there.

 - ``Use project index if in use`` *use_project_index*